clbarnes/backports.strenum/README.rst

 A backport of (copy and paste from) python 3.10's ``StrEnum`` class for >=3.8:

-    Base class for creating enumerated constants that are also subclasses of :class:`str`.
+    Base class for creating enumerated constants that are also subclasses of ``str``.

 See `here <https://discuss.python.org/t/built-in-strenum/4192>`_ for design discussion;
 `here <https://github.com/python/cpython/pull/22337>`_ and